VA Purchase Loans

 The financial requirements of VA loans are also less stringent than some other types of home loans.
 For instance, the low down-payment requirement eliminates the need to worry about having a lot of capital to get started.
 Also, while many of the income requirements have been relaxed, you still must prove that you have the financial means to make your payments.
 You also don’t need to have perfect credit to qualify for a VA Home Loan.
 In fact, FICO scores as low as 640 often meet PennyMac’s minimum requirements for most kinds of VA loans.

 While you don’t need it to begin the process, you will need a Certificate of Eligibility (COE) to obtain a VA Home Loan.
-This certificate is simple to obtain from the U.S. Department of Veteran Affairs and will verify your basic eligibility for VA loan programs.
+This certificate is simple to obtain from the U.S. Department of Veterans Affairs and will verify your basic eligibility for VA loan programs.

 Frequently Asked VA Purchase Questions